HpLatitude/AssesmentBackend/README.md

-# Movie Catalog Backend
+# Movie App Backend

 ## Introduction

-This repository contains the backend API for the Movie Catalog web app.
+This repository contains the backend API for the Movie web app.
 The API is responsible for handling movie data, including creating, reading, updating, and deleting movie records.
 Each movie entity consists of a title, publishing year, and an image for the poster.

 ## Getting Started
 - npm init -y